Key Takeaways

 Data-driven decisions are essential for growth but traditional analytics tools often fall short in Web3.
 In this world, users are pseudonymous, wallets replace accounts, and data is fragmented across multiple chains.
 Tracking meaningful metrics and understanding the user journey without specialized tools is nearly impossible.

-This guide breaks down the top Web3 product analytics platforms, showing how they help crypto teams, DeFi protocols, and onchain apps gain actionable insights.
+This guide breaks down the top Web3 product analytics platforms, showing how they help crypto teams, DeFi protocols, and onchain apps gain actionable insights about user behaviour.
 You’ll learn each tool’s strengths, limitations, and ideal use cases so you can choose the right solution for your project.

 What Makes Web3 Product Analytics Different?